0xTamil/awesome-low-level/README.md

 ## Why We Made This ?

-We made this megathread to help self-learners get started with low-level programming and build a strong foundation in its fundamentals.
-Having a clear learning path and structure can make it much easier to know where to start and what to learn next, so we created this guide to help with that.
+We created this megathread to help complete beginners take their first steps into low-level programming.
+Getting started can feel overwhelming when you have no idea what to learn, where to begin, or which topics actually matter.
+That's why we put together a clear learning path that helps you understand the fundamentals in a structured and beginner-friendly way.

-We put a lot of time and effort into reviewing the resources included here to make sure they are useful and relevant for learning.
-This megathread was made purely out of passion for the subject, and we hope it can be useful to anyone who wants to get into low-level programming.
+We've spent a lot of time reviewing and selecting the resources included here to make sure they're genuinely useful and worth your time.
+This guide was created by people who are passionate about low-level programming and want to make learning it easier for others.
+Whether you're completely new or just looking for better direction, we hope this megathread helps you build a strong foundation and gives you a clear idea of what to learn next.

 ---

 ## How to Refer ?

-This megathread is not perfect, and some resources or topics may be missing.
-Some sections include multiple resources, including links to other megathreads that cover a topic more comprehensively.
-You don't need to go through everything, feel free to pick one or two resources that best suit your learning style.
-So, Let's say;
+This megathread isn't meant to be a perfect or complete guide.
+There are likely some topics and resources we've missed, and that's completely okay.
+In several sections, you'll find multiple resources and even links to other megathreads that go into much more detail on specific topics.

+Don't feel pressured to read or complete everything.
+Everyone learns differently, so it's perfectly fine to choose one or two resources that match your learning style and stick with those.

+So, where should you start ?

 ### If You're an Absolute Beginner

 #### But, You Already Have Some Programming Experience

-You may be coming from a CS, EEE, IT, or another technical background.
-In that case, you don't need to start learning programming from zero.
-However, you may still be unfamiliar with how computers work at a lower level.
+Maybe you're studying Computer Science, IT, EEE, or another technical field.
+Or perhaps you've learned programming on your own before.
+If that's the case, you don't need to start from scratch and relearn basic programming concepts.

+However, low-level programming is a little different.
+Even if you can write code, you might not yet understand what happens underneath the surface or how a computer actually works at a lower level.
-Also, keep in mind that programming fundamentals are not the same as knowing C itself.
-You may have learned variables, loops, functions, conditions, and basic data structures in school or through another language, but still need to learn the C concepts that are important for low-level programming.
+It's also important to remember that knowing programming fundamentals isn't the same as knowing C.

+You may already be comfortable with concepts like variables, loops, functions, conditional statements, and basic data structures from another language, but there are still many C concepts that are essential for low-level programming.

-For example, if you already understand programming fundamentals, code like this should be familiar:
+For example, if you're already familiar with programming basics, the following code should look fairly straightforward to you

 ```c
 int age = 20;